timheilman/latin/README.md

   already seen this front today as part of the back of another of the triplet.

+* All numbers provided from Wheelock appendix for chapter 15

 * English "0/1/2/3-conditional" nomenclature grammar categories
-  supplied alongside English in conditional case use notes
+  supplied alongside English in conditional case use notes for chapter 33

 ## Usage